 Only one free top-up to the child account each month – A bit of planning will save on the additional cost of 50p each time.
 However, when most pocket money is paid weekly, the 50p charge could be annoying and add up.

 Safe, but not a bank – Deposits are not protected by the Financial Service Compensations Scheme (FSCS).
 This is because GoHenry is not considered a bank.
 However, GoHenry does offer a certain level of security.
-Their cards are provided by IDT Financial Services, which are regulated by the Financial Conduct Authority (FCA).
-The card is also protected my PIN.
+Their cards are provided by IDT Financial Services, which is regulated by the Financial Conduct Authority (FCA).
+The card is also protected by a PIN.

 The monthly £2.99 fee – As GoHenry is not a bank or credit card, they can’t make money from mortgages and overdrafts and savings products, so need to cover their staff wages and company costs with this fee and other charges (E.g. 50p charge per top up each month, after free first one).

 App limitations: Some features are only available in the app